forta-network/docs/docs/scanner-pools.md

 - The pool delegators are rewarded 2000 FORT in total.

 In this case, `2000 × 0.1 = 200` FORT is credited to the pool owner as commission.
-From the remaining 1800 FORT, each of the delegators earn proportionally to their deposited stake:
+From the remaining 1800 FORT, each of the delegators earns proportionally to their deposited stake:

 - Delegator 1: 12000 => 1200
 - Delegator 2: 6000  => 600